abdulazizElmohandis/SmartHome-Blutooth-AVR/README.md

-# SmartHome-Blutooth-AVR
+# SmartHome-Bluetooth-AVR

-Remote Controlled Home using Mobile Bluetooth using ATmega32 Microcontroller
+## Remote Controlled Home using Mobile Bluetooth with ATmega32 Microcontroller

-Electronics Components:
+### Electronics Components:
-HC-05 Bluetooth Module (or HC-06)
+- HC-05 Bluetooth Module (or HC-06)
--ATmega32 MCU
+- ATmega32 MCU
--LED's
+- LED's
--Stepper motor
+- Stepper motor
--Servo Motor
+- Servo Motor

-Project Goal:
+### Project Goal:
-Control Room Door, Window and lights of the room.
+Control Room Door, Window, and lights of the room.

-The system allows controlling the home by mobile phone application through Bluetooth.
-Two subsystems are implemented; Safety door that could be opened by the mobile application by entering user name and password, and light on/off that could be controlled also by the mobile phone.
-The system supports
+The system allows controlling the home by a mobile phone application through Bluetooth.
+Two subsystems are implemented:
+1. Safety door that could be opened by the mobile application by entering a username and password.
-5 users with different names and password.
-In case of entering the name of the password 5 times wrong, the system should give alarm.
+2. Light on/off that could be controlled also by the mobile phone.
+The system supports 5 users with different names and passwords.
+In case of entering the name or password incorrectly 5 times, the system should give an alarm.

-Requiremnts:
+### Requirements:
--Bluetooth electronics application on android let you customize a control panel for you.(or any other bluetooth application) -Any SDK (or IDE) to build and burn the code.
-PlatformIO extenstion in VScode is used in this project (you could use any other IDE.)
+- Bluetooth electronics application on Android lets you customize a control panel for you (or any other Bluetooth application).
--If you use PlatformIO please cinfigure the programmer you use in my case it's USBasp AVR programmer.For more info see this  Doccumination. https://docs.platformio.org/en/stable/platforms/atmelavr.html#configuration
+- Any SDK (or IDE) to build and burn the code.
+PlatformIO extension in VScode is used in this project (you could use any other IDE).
+If you use PlatformIO, please configure the programmer you use.
+In my case, it's USBasp AVR programmer.
+For more info see this [Documentation](https://docs.platformio.org/en/stable/platforms/atmelavr.html#configuration).
--In the blutooth mobile app send '=' at the end of any string message sent. (or change in code).
+- In the Bluetooth mobile app, send '=' at the end of any string message sent (or change in code).

-This is my control panel int the app used:
+This is my control panel in the app used:

 ![418905404_749492866942031_1453407393499220000_n](https://github.com/abdulazizElmohandis/SmartHome-Blutooth-AVR/assets/53541270/0d975303-4850-43d0-a216-b753d9a865b7)